Azure/terraform-azurerm-avm-res-machinelearningservices-workspace/examples/private_ai_studio/README.md

   }
 }

-## Section to provide a random Azure region for the resource group
-# This allows us to randomize the region for the resource group.
-module "regions" {
-  source  = "Azure/regions/azurerm"
-  version = "~> 0.3"
-}

 # This ensures we have unique CAF compliant names for our resources.
 module "naming" {
   source  = "Azure/naming/azurerm"